How to Paste in a Filtered Column Skipping the Hidden Cells

 When you click OK, you should get your source cells copied into your selected destination cells.

-So this is how you can copy and paste in a filtered column while skipping the hidden rows.
+So this is how you can copy and paste in a filtered column while skipping the cells in the hidden rows.

 I hope you found this tutorial useful!